NexusWide/StyleGuide/style_guide_documentations/README.md

 ---

-> By : KhodeNima ( Nima Bavar ), NyvoStudio's software engineer and team manager.
+> By : KhodeNima ( Nima Bavar ), NexusWide's software engineer and team manager.